Ph.D./D.B.A. Program in Leadership, Organizational Change, & Sustainability – for Executives

 Distinctive differences include:

 - The Target Audience – While the Ph.D.
-OD is targeted at working professionals at all levels, the Ph.D./D.B.A. in Values-Driven Leadership is targeted at senior leaders (VP level and above).
+OD is targeted at working professionals at all levels, the Ph.D./D.B.A. in Values-Driven Leadership is targeted specifically at senior executives (VP level and above).

 - The Format – While the Ph.D.
 OD holds classes on weekends 16 times per year, the Ph.D./D.B.A. in Values-Driven Leadership holds classes on weekends once a month, plus an annual 8-day intensive, requiring less travel for those who commute from out of town.

 - The Content – Whereas the Ph.D.
 OD curriculum focuses on organization development, the Ph.D./D.B.A. in Values-Driven Leadership curriculum focuses on three core areas only briefly addressed in the Ph.D.
-OD: (1) the theory and practice of leadership and leadership development, (2) strategic leadership in the global economy, and (3) leading corporate sustainability and social responsibility.
+OD: leadership, strategic change, and corporate sustainability.

 James D. Ludema, Ph.D., is Co-founder and Director of the Center for Values-Driven Leadership and a Professor of Global Leadership at Benedictine University.
 Dr. Ludema’s book, The Appreciative Inquiry Summit: A Practitioner’s Guide for Leading Large-Scale Change is widely considered a classic in the field.

 Michael R. Manning, Ph.D., is Director of Research and a Professor of Leadership, Strategy and Change as well as an associate editor of the Journal of Applied Behavioral Science.
 Dr. Manning teaches and consults throughout the U.S. and internationally in Mexico, Europe, the Baltic States, the Middle East, and the Far East.

 Marie E. Di Virgilio, Ph.D., is a core faculty member in Organizational Change and Corporate Social Responsibility and brings over 30 years of business experience, much of it with Allstate Insurance Company.
 She teaches internationally in Poland, the Czech Republic, and France.

 James (Gus) Gustafson, Ph.D., is the Leadership Scholar-in-Residence and a core faculty member in Leadership Development.
 Dr. Gustafson is the former Chair of the Business Leadership Division on the International Leadership Association.
 Prior to coming to Benedictine, he was Director of Strategic Leadership Research, and Development and Organizational Transformation at U.S. Cellular.